-2.2 As mentioned above under a) the Norwegian Armed Forces are subject to the political and democratic control of the Parliament.
+2.2 As mentioned above, the Norwegian Armed Forces are subject to the political and democratic control of the Parliament and the Government.

-Several committees, including the the "Parliamentary Intelligence Oversight Committee" and the "Standing Committee for Defence and Foreign Affairs" have been established to ensure political and democratic control.
+Several committees within the Parliament, including the "Parliamentary Intelligence Oversight Committee" and the "Standing Committee for Defence and Foreign Affairs" have been established to ensure political and democratic control.
 These committees are subject to the instructions of the Parliament.

-Furthermore, the Parliamentary Ombudsman is elected by the Parliament to safeguard the rights of individual citizens in their dealings with the public administration.
-The Ombudsman may look into cases ex officio or based on complaints from the citizens.
-The Ombudsman's decisions are not legally binding, however, he may give his reasoned opinion, and if necessary criticize the entity in question.
-The Parliament elects the Ombudsman for a period of 4 years.
-Apart from general instructions from the Parliament, the Ombudsman operates independently.
-A special Ombudsman for the Armed Forces is appointed by the Parliament as well.
+Furthermore, the Parliamentary Ombud is elected by the Parliament to safeguard the rights of individual citizens in their dealings with the public administration.
+The Ombud may look into cases ex officio or based on complaints from the citizens.
+The Ombud's decisions are not legally binding. however he may give his reasoned opinion, and if necessary, criticize the entity in question.
+The Parliament elects the Ombud for a period of 4 years.
+Apart from general instructions from the Parliament, the Ombud operates independently.
+In addition to the Parlamentary Ombud, there is an Ombuds committee for the Armed Forces with whom soldiers and servicemen, regardless of ranks, may lodge their complaints regarding their rights of current and former personnel in the Armed Forces.